Jamal Murray: College career

 On June 24, 2015, Murray reclassified to the class of 2015 and committed to Kentucky to play for coach John Calipari.
 As a freshman in 2015–16, he was featured on the Midseason Top 25 list for the John R. Wooden Award, and was named to the 35-man midseason watchlist for the Naismith Trophy.
-He appeared in 36 games and averaged 20.0 points, 5.2 rebounds and 2.2 assists while shooting 40.8% from three-point range.
+He appeared in 36 games and averaged 20.0 points, 5.2 rebounds, and 2.2 assists while shooting 40.8% from three-point range.
 Following his freshman season, Murray was named a third-team All-American by the Associated Press.
 Murray also made the All-SEC First Team and the SEC All-Freshman Team.
 Murray's 20.0 points per game are the most by any freshman in Kentucky's program history and the most for any player in John Calipari's tenure as head coach.

+He led the Wildcats, who had seven future NBA players on the roster, to a #1 ranking early in the season and the SEC title prior to being upset by 5-seed Indiana in the second round of March Madness.
 In April 2016, Murray declared for the NBA draft, forgoing his final three years of college eligibility.